memfault/interrupt/_drafts/reproducible-firmware-builds.md

 Common problems that arise when a build is not reproducible is the binary behaving differently for developers on the team.
 Debugging and supporting these kinds of issues can be a significant time sink.
 It's hard to debug a problem when you can't reproduce it yourself!
 Making builds reproducible can eliminate this class of problem and is the primary reason I reason I think reproducible builds are useful for embedded projects.
 We'll explore an example of this type of problem in the next section.

-Having reproducible builds can also be helpful when trying to recreate the debug symbols for an image where the symbols were not preserved or to be able to re-generate a build that hasn't been updated in a while (i.e an image used in the factory).
+Having reproducible builds can also be helpful when trying to recreate the debug symbols for an image where the symbols were not preserved or to be able to re-generate a build that hasn't been updated in a while (e.g. an image used in the factory).

 Open source projects also strive for reproducible builds for security reasons -- to ensure no backdoors were added into the final binary as part of the compilation process[^9] [^10]

 ## Making a Build Reproducible

 In this article we will examine a very simple app running FreeRTOS which passes a message between two tasks.
 Every time a message is sent a 64 bit counter is incremented.
-We will compile the app from two different directories and will find that the binary crashes when compiled from one directory and works fine when compiled in a different directory!
+We will compile the binary from two different directories.
+If the build is reproducible, we should find the binaries match and behave the same when flashed on target.
+However, what we will find out is that one of the binaries crashes on boot and one does not!

 #### Example Project Setup